-This approach will provide Council and community time to adjust to the representation levels over a transition period and reduce the immediate impact on elector to councillor ratios.
-Following the full transition to elector to Councillor Ratio will be 1:8,403, which is considered reasonable for the City of Mandurah, particularly given the retention of the Ward System which enables Councillors to represent their wards at a local level.
+This approach will provide Council and community time to adjust to the representation levels and will not have an over a transition period and reduce the immediate impact on elector to councillor ratios.
+Following the full transition 2025 Ordinary Election the to elector to Councillor Ratio will be 1:8,403, which is considered reasonable for the City of Mandurah, particularly given the retention of the Ward System which enables Councillors to represent their wards at a local level.